ykumar6/passport-google-oauth/README.md

     app.get('/auth/google',
       passport.authenticate('google-oauth'),
       function(req, res){
-        // The request will be redirected to Facebook for authentication, so
+        // The request will be redirected to Google for authentication, so
         // this function will not be called.
       });